rhymu8354/SQLite/README.md

 * `SQLPlay3` -- a small playground application which demonstrates using `SQLite` to insert new rows, update existing rows, and delete old rows of a table.
+* `SQLPlay4` -- a small playground application which demonstrates using the JSON1 extension to `SQLite`.

 ## Supported platforms / recommended toolchains